Push notification API

 print(response.json())

 Note that a response from a /api endpoint are only guaranteed to be valid JSON if it has a successful status code.
-The call to raise_for_status is crucial in the ebove example.
+The call to raise_for_status is crucial in the above example.

 How does it work?